-Elizabeth Greene is a Licensed Mental Health Counselor in New York and Massachusetts who sees individual adults and teens, as well as couples and families.
+Elizabeth Greene is a Licensed Mental Health Counselor in New York and Massachusetts who sees individual adults and couples, as well as teens and families.
 She specializes in anxiety, depression, grief, substance use challenges, and trauma, including sexual abuse and domestic violence.
 Additionally, Elizabeth frequently works with clients who are navigating relationship challenges, such as struggling to develop a significant relationship or considering breaking up or a divorce.

 With individuals and couples, Elizabeth spends time looking at early relationships with parents and other important attachment figures, exploring how those experiences are playing out in clients’ current relationships.
 For clients who need extra support or are interested in exploring medication, Elizabeth will work closely with other providers, including psychiatrists.